tekknolagi/isdt/lecture-notes/2-vcs.md

 #### Going back in time

-TODO: Using `git checkout`/`git restore` to switch to the tree of an older commit (mode 1) or restore a file to an older version (mode 2).
-Mention that mode 1 can also switch between branches, but don't elaborate yet.
+TODO: Using `git restore` to restore a file to an older version.
+Mention that `git checkout` did  this in older version of git, but that wasn't its primary purpose.

+#### Saving changes for later

+TODO: Using `git stash` to put away and restore changes that you're working on.

+#### Seeing who changed a line (`git blame`)

+TODO: Introduction to `git blame`.
+General workflow of `git blame`, `git show` `git log <rev>^ --`, and repeat until you've found what you want.

 #### Finding bugs

 TODO: Using `git bisect` to figure out what change broke your program.
 Only one or two paragraphs---we don't want to overwhelm them.

+TODO: In lecture, let's include an impressive demo to hook them on the possibilities of Git.

 ## Lecture 3